Moya/Moya/Readme.md

 ### Swift Package Manager

-To integrate using Apple's swift package manager, add the following as a dependency to your Package.swift:
+To integrate using Apple's Swift package manager, add the following as a dependency to your `Package.swift`:

 ```swift
 .Package(url: "https://github.com/Moya/Moya", majorVersion: 8)
 ```

 and then specify `.Target(name: "Moya")` as a dependency of the Target in which you wish to use Moya.
-Here's an example PackageDescription:
+Here's an example `PackageDescription`:

 ```swift
 import PackageDescription